My Pain is Not My EX’s Fault. It’s On Me.

 Why should you care?
 Because if you’re reading this, you already probably do care.

-Cutting to the chase, at the beginning of the separation, the ending of being in each other’s lives, I couldn’t breathe.
+Cutting to the chase, at the beginning of the separation, I couldn’t breathe.
 I didn’t want to feel this way anymore.

 And I believed it was her fault!
 She dumped me for someone else.